 (Contrary to what many of my e-mailers seem to think, I do not have a massive research staff at my disposal.
 Hence, I'm crowdsourcing this one.)

 Now this is something I was happy to research.
-I can confirm that the reigning Oscar winner and simply delightful actress is in fact
+I can confirm that the reigning Oscar winner and simply delightful actress is in fact a Louisville fan, though it's unclear whether that extends to football.

 If so, then she undoubtedly knows that Charlie Strong was hired as Cardinals coach on Dec.
 9, 2009 and 37 months later led them to a Sugar Bowl upset of Florida.
 On a nearly parallel track, Winter's Bone, Lawrence's breakout film, premiered Jan.
 21, 2010, and 37 months later she won an Academy Award.
 Chew on that one.